koko1313/js-in-depth/ecma-script/async-await.md

 ## Error handling when use async/await

-> What if the wife never comes back with the tickets and the husband gives up after an hour waiting
+> What if the wife never comes back with the tickets and the husband gives up after an hour waiting?

 ```javascript
 console.log("person1: shows ticket");